Santa Reparata, Florence: Legends about the origin

 This last legend was important for the dating of the building.
-Still, the episode of the bone transferral is dated to the 9th century by most scientists, because the version according to which the transfer occurred in the 5th century is based on a tale by bishop Andrew, who in turn attributed the legend to the Milanese bishop Simplicianus, who, according to Andrew, wrote a biography of the saint.
-This biography turned out to be a fake written around 1130.
+Still, the translation of Saint Zenobius’ relics is dated to the 9th century by most scientists, because the version according to which the transfer occurred in the 5th century is based on a tale by bishop Andrew, who in turn attributed the legend to the Milanese bishop Simplicianus, who, according to Andrew, wrote a biography of the saint.
+This biography turned out to be a forgery written around 1130.

 Even though distinct proof does not exist, historians generally date the transfer to the 9th century, based on Andrew's version.

-Neither are the other two legends about the origin based on solid evidence because the victory over Radagaisus happened in August 405 or 406, but Santa Reparata is celebrated on the 8th of October.
-At any rate, in 1353 the local authorities, the Signoria, officially accepted the legend that the church was built in honor of Santa Reparata.
+Neither are the other two legends about the origin based on solid evidence because the victory over Radagaisus happened in August 405 or 406, but the feast of Saint Reparata is celebrated on the 8 October.
+At any rate, in 1353 the local authorities, the Signoria, officially accepted the legend that the church was built in honor of Saint Reparata.